GabrielMoreau/uvmat-doc/help/README.md

 Those depend only on the camera with its objective lens and focus adjustement.
 Note that these 3D options require a calibration grid, with a sufficient number of calibration points covering the whole image.

-The transform coefficients for each image series are stored in the corresponding XML documentation file <ImaDoc>, described in [#ImaDoc section 3.5], under the tag <GeometryCalib>.
+The transform coefficients for each image series are stored in the corresponding XML documentation file <ImaDoc>, described in [section 3.5](#35-image-documentation-files), under the tag <GeometryCalib>.
 Calibration creates an xml file, or updates an existing xml file <ImaDoc>, with the name of the DataSeries folder containing the images currently opened by uvmat, followed by the file extension .xml.
 If a new data series is produced in a folder named with an extension, for instance DataSeries.civ for PIV, the xml file DataSeries.xml is still used, except if a new xml file DataSeries.civ.xml also exists.